freenas/freenas-docs/userguide/plugins.rst

    **not** work until the plugin is started.

-Always review a plugin's configuration options before attempting to start it. some plugins have options that need to be set before their service will successfully start.
-If you have never configured that application before, check the application's website to see what documentation is available.
+Always review a plugin's configuration options before attempting to start it.
+Some plugins have options that need to be set before their service will successfully start.
+To help with installing a new application, check the website of the application to see what documentation is available.
 A link to the website for each available plugin can be found in :ref:`Available Plugins`.